DakotaLMartinez/appointment_scheduler_rails/README.md

 # Day 2:

 - Build out our index views for all resources
+- Add forms for creating and editing existing resources
+- Display error messages for failed validations

+# Day 3:

 - Build nested routes
-- Add forms for creating and ediitng existing resources
-- Display error messages for failed validations
 - Add scope methods and user interface for viewing their return values.